All in-person Extension meetings, events and classes are canceled through May 31.

 - In the refrigerator, cover the pots with plastic bags that have had a few breathing holes punched in them.

 - With cold frames in Minnesota, use a deep mulch.
-Cover the pots with 10 inches of soil, and then cover with 10 inches of mulch (hay, sawdust or leaves).
+Cover the pots with 10 inches of soil and then with 10 inches of mulch (hay, sawdust or leaves).

 - Do not allow the bulbs to freeze as they will die and ultimately rot.